-All WVAC Meetings will be virtual using ZOOM until further notice.
+Until further notice all WVAC Meetings will be virtual using ZOOM Please check upcoming meeting for changes.

 (WVAC is not affiliated with the Unitarian Universalist Church)

 We meet nine times a year from September to May